johnstarr-ling/gris-toolkit/src/README.md

 ## **Data Processing**
 ### `process_raw_data.R`
 `process_raw_data.R` has a pretty informative title: run this script (which has been taken from the PC Ibex website) to process your data.
 I use RStudio.
-Note that you will need to specify the file name and location in the script itself. *This should be the first thing you do once you've downloaded your results file.*
+Note that you will need to specify the file name and location in the script itself; you will also need to set your session to the source file location. *This should be the first thing you do once you've downloaded your results file.*

 ### `utils.py`
 `utils.py` has a number of handy functions that help you process your data.
 The most important ones are: